faustiandreams/faustiandreams.github.io/_posts/2022-08-27-gm-model-imperfectly-informed-traders.md

 As promised at the beginning, by setting $\rho=1$ we recover the perfectly informed case.
 Interestingly, for $\rho\rightarrow\frac{1}{2}$ we have $S_n\rightarrow0$.
 This shows that in the absence of better informed traders perfect competition between market makers would drive the spreads to $0$.

+For another perspective on strategic behavior in markets with asymmetric information, see the [Kyle model]({{ site.baseurl }}{% link _posts/2022-09-10-kyle-model.md %}), which analyzes equilibrium strategies when informed traders act strategically to hide their information advantage.